konstapascal/chestnut/documentation/project-notes-abo.md

 ### Number of clicks to get get anywhere
 - number of clicks is a metric used by some websites
     - Number of clicks is not important as long as each click is painless and they (the user) have continuted confidence that they're on the right track.

+-- why REST instead of GraphQL

+Rest uses path + http method to identirfy resources or actions.
+This is intuitive and easy to learn.
+Rest API is stateless and decoupled from any frontend.